What Weight Fly Rod For Trout: What Do Guides Recommend

 Whatever your choice of fishing grounds, you should consider buying a rod that will allow you to effectively fish the size of a waterbody you fish most.

-I recommend also checking out my article series on Fly Fishing For Trout, which was put together by guides to help you out.
+I also recommend checking out my article series on Fly Fishing For Trout, which was put together by guides to help you out.

 If you have a question, comment, or advice, let us know in the comments section below.